News Updates 2022

 Students should acquire multi-tasking skills to get priority in jobs: Mr. Utsav Agarwal

-Mr. Utsav Agarwal participated in the ‘Industry-Institute Interaction and Students Skill Development program’ held at the JSS College of Arts, Commerce and Science, Ooty Road, Mysuru, organized by the Internal Quality Assurance Cell of the JSS College of Arts, Commerce, and Science, in association with the Confederation of Indian Industries – Industry Institute Interaction Panel (CII-III), Mysuru Zone, on December 17, 2022.
+Mysuru, December 19, 2022: Mr. Utsav Agarwal, Director of Boruka Fabcons Pvt.
+Ltd., shared valuable insights with students during the ‘Industry-Institute Interaction and Students Skill Development program’ held at JSS College of Arts, Commerce, and Science in Mysuru on December 17, 2022.
+The event, organized by the Internal Quality Assurance Cell of the college in collaboration with the Confederation of Indian Industries – Industry Institute Interaction Panel (CII-III), Mysuru Zone, aimed to foster engagement between academia and industry.

-2022-12-19T08:16:34+00:00December 19th, 2022|
+2023-06-07T11:33:50+00:00December 19th, 2022|

 School-level Science Exhibition inaugurated at Jatra Mahotsav in Suttur